SCIENCE DEMANDS THAT FACT & THEORY AGREE

 DR ROBERT FAGAN

-Dr Fagan has been a geologist for over 40 years, and most recently, twenty years lecturing in all aspects of geology in the Department of Mineral Exploration and Mining Geology at the Western Australian School of Mines in Kalgoorlie, a division of Curtin University.
-Dr Fagan has a PhD in geology and geochemistry and has a solid background in the geology of most parts of Australia and New Zealand and is the author of numerous technical papers, articles, and books (including a first year university digital textbook in geology, "Understanding Geology" available for digital download via he website: https://www.understanding-geology.com.
+Dr Fagan has been a geologist for over 50 years, and until retirement in 2011, lecturing in all aspects of geology, most recently at Curtin University in Perth.
+Dr Fagan has a PhD in geology and geochemistry and has a solid background in the geology of most parts of Australia and New Zealand and is the author of numerous technical papers, articles, and books (including a first year university digital textbook in geology, "Understanding Geology" available for digital download via the website: https://understanding-geology.com ).
 Dr Fagan has also run extensive courses on various aspects of geology, geochemistry and exploration geoscience.

-The purpose of the web site is to summarize some of the scientific background, evidence, and supporting argument for countering the present catastrophist view of both global warming, and atmospheric CO2.
+The purpose of this web site is to summarize some of the scientific background, evidence, and supporting argument in general layman's term in order to counter the present catastrophist view of both global warming, and atmospheric CO2.

 The evidence from the geological past, right up to the present, indicates that mild global warming is happening, with temperatures returning to the longer-term global normal, slightly warmer equilibrium condition that existed throughout nearly all of geological time, almost right up to the present, offering no existential threat, requiring no intervention by man, and not involving any significant contribution from atmospheric CO2.